How TVET Can Support Ghana’s Youth Employment Agenda: A Strategic Shift Towards Skills for Jobs

 Real employment comes from hands-on, workplace exposure.

-• Recognize informal learning through Recognition of Prior Learning (RPL)
+• Recognise informal learning through Recognition of Prior Learning (RPL)

 The future of work is digital and sustainable.